-- 2. Under Nationwide Policy ICE Must Document the Bases for Warrantless Arrests and Vehicle Stops.
-The settlement and policy requires ICE officers nationwide to document the facts and circumstances surrounding warrantless arrests and vehicle stops in the narrative section of a person's Form I-213-including the fact that the person was arrested without a warrant, the location of the arrest, the person's ties to the community or lack thereof, and other particularized facts supporting a finding that the person was likely to escape justifying a warrantless arrest.
-With respect to vehicle stops, ICE must document specific facts that formed the basis for its reasonable suspicion that a person in the vehicle did not have legal status justifying the stop. - 3.
-ICE Must Undergo Training Nationwide.
-ICE will adopt or amend training materials (subject to counsel's input and review) that comply with the terms of the new policy.
-It will train all officers nationwide within 6 months of the broadcast. - 4.
-ICE Must Submit Documentation to Counsel to Confirm Compliance with the Settlement.
-On a monthly basis, ICE will produce copies of all Form I-213s related to warrantless arrests and vehicle stops conducted in the Northern District of Illinois to ensure compliance with the agreement. - 5.
+- 4. ICE Must Submit Documentation to Counsel to Confirm Compliance with the Settlement.
+Once the settlement takes effect, every month ICE will produce copies of all Form I-213s related to warrantless arrests and vehicle stops conducted in the Northern District of Illinois to ensure compliance with the agreement. - 5.
 Enforcement Provisions for ICE Chicago Field Office: ICE Warrantless Arrests and Vehicle Stops in Illinois, Indiana, Kansas, Kentucky, Missouri, and Wisconsin.
-Violations of the settlement agreement and policy are enforceable through class counsel and the Court for a period of three years.
+Once the settlement takes effect, violations of the settlement agreement and policy are enforceable through class counsel and the Court for a period of three years.
 Individuals subject to arrests that violate the agreement and policy may be eligible for release or refund of bond money.
 ICE officers that violate the settlement and policy are subject to remedial measures and training.
 Finally, additional remedies are available in the event of repeated, material violations of the settlement and policy.